dotnet-websharper/docs/v4.x/ProjectTemplates.md

  5. **Suave-hosted Site** - a client-server application with [Suave](https://github.com/SuaveIO/suave) hosting.

+## .NET Core

+Some templates are available for .NET Core/Standard, see [Installing WebSharper Templates for .NET Core/Standard](Install.md#netcore)

 ## Capabilities

 This table summarizes the capabilities of the available application/helper project templates: